Ding Ma

 • R&R at Journal of Environmental Economics and Management

-2. Extreme Temperatures Promote High-Fat Diets” (with Shuo Li, Xi Chen and Jintao Xu) [medRxiv] Climate change Health
+3. Extreme Temperatures Promote High-Fat Diets” (with Xi Chen, Shuo Li and Jintao Xu) [NBER WP No. w34609] Climate change Health

 • Excellent Paper Award, The 6th China Health Economic Development Forum, 2023

 [Abstract]Extreme temperatures threaten agriculture and exacerbate global food insecurity, yet their direct impact on dietary choices remains poorly understood.
-We provide the first evidence of how short-term exposures to hot or cold weather may affect macronutrient intake in China.
-We find that hot weather reduces carbohydrate and protein consumption but not fat intake, while cold weather increases all nutrient intakes, particularly fats.
+We provide novel evidence of how short-term exposures to hot or cold weather affect macronutrient intake in China.
+We show that hot weather reduces carbohydrate and protein consumption but not fat intake, while cold weather increases all nutrient intake, particularly fats.
 Both conditions elevate high-fat diet risks.
-Fans, air conditioners, and heating systems mainly mitigate these effects by altering thermal comfort, whereas refrigerators, which primarily serve to store food, show minimal impact.
-These results suggest that temperatures may influence dietary patterns more through physiological appetite regulation than food accessibility.
-Socioeconomic disparities are evident, with rural and less-educated individuals more likely to adopt high-fat diets.
-Projections indicate that climate change will generally increase high-fat diet probabilities, with northern regions experiencing declines and southern regions rising due to differing temperature changes.
+Temperature-induced dietary changes are primarily driven by physiological appetite regulation, as altering thermal comfort (via fans, air conditioners, and heating systems) mitigates high-fat diet risks, whereas improved food storage or physical activities show little effect.
+Socioeconomic disparities are evident, with rural and poor individuals more likely to adopt high-fat diets under hot or cold weather.
+Projections indicate that climate change may increase the prevalence of high-fat diets nationally, while substantial regional heterogeneity emerges, with declines in northeast regions and increases in southern regions.
+These results highlight a crucial but overlooked pathway linking climate change to dietary health inequality.

 • Excellent Paper Award, The 7th China Health Economic Development Forum, 2024